mmanalang21/urban-octo-telegram/README.md

-##Horiseon
+## Horiseon

 ## Purpose
-A website that offers fitness training services.
+A website for a marketing company

 ## Built With
 * HTML